muratk5n/thirdwave/en/README.md

 ---

-A love for privatisation, going ga-ga for biz cld have doomed California's high-speed train project.
+A love for privatization, going ga-ga for biz cld have doomed California's high-speed train project.
 States offload too much onto the private sector, they are not retaining the key skills in their own bureucracies who can plan, manage?
 2014, CA outsources to a company